binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-3-the-start.md

 start a bash prompt.

 On MacOS, you should have bash on your terminal command-line as well, however, it will be a very old version of bash.
-God knows why Apple can't seem to fix this.
+Gosh knows why Apple can't seem to fix this.

 Fortunately, there is the necessary crutch of [homebrew] which exists to